kengorab/njt-api/README.md

     destination: string
     at: string
   }
-  duration: number  // Duration of the trip phase, in minutes }
+  duration: number  // Duration of the trip phase (in minutes) }
 ```